 - Experience using ArcGIS and Trimble GNSS equipment is preferred.

 - Working knowledge of wetland plants of the Florida Panhandle.

 - Working knowledge of the Florida Natural Areas Inventory (FNAI) habitat descriptions.

 - Ability to work in extreme environmental and physically demanding conditions with many hazards including heat, humidity, standing water, venomous snakes, stinging insects, and dense vegetation.

 - Limited travel to Atlanta or additional sites may be required.

 - Knowledge of prescribed fire applications within the southeast region.

-- Applicant must hold a current valid driver’s license; reliable personal transportation is preferred.
+- A current valid driver’s license; reliable personal transportation is preferred.

 The above job duties and responsibilities describe the general nature and level of work for employees in this position, but this is not intended as an exclusive or all-inclusive inventory of all duties required of employees in this job.